Bachelor of Arts (BA)

 Course overview

-- Understand how important debates and ideas relate to creative and cultural industries around the world.
+- Understand how important contemporary and historical debates and ideas relate to cultural, creative, and media industries around the world.

-- Prepare students for creative careers.
-Also, advance the cultural industry by education and professional development.
+- Prepare for creative careers and advance the cultural, creative, and media industries through education and professional development.

 - Enhance students' academic and intellectual abilities, enabling them to pursue advanced research independently.